zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 download the tools manually ([tools link])

 ### Step 1 Build
-In Chromium, to compile code with coverage enabled, one needs to add `use_clang_coverage=true`, `is_component_build=false` and `is_debug=false` GN flags to the args.gn file in the build output directory.
+In Monyhar, to compile code with coverage enabled, one needs to add `use_clang_coverage=true`, `is_component_build=false` and `is_debug=false` GN flags to the args.gn file in the build output directory.
 Under the hood, they ensure `-fprofile-instr-generate` and `-fcoverage-mapping` flags are passed to